What is a home buyer rebate?

 Some free agent-matching services offer built in rebates and cash back

-The third option is to find your agent through an agent-matching service that offers built-in rebates or cash rewards, like Clever Real Estate.
+The third option is to find your agent through an agent-matching service that offers built-in rebates or cash rewards.

 The best agent-matching services for buyers:

 - Offer built-in rebates or cash back (in states that allow them)

 - Offer ongoing Concierge support throughout your entire purchase